PFGimenez/poirot/README.md

     opam install fmt
     opam install .

-You will certainly need ANTLR4.
+You will need ANTLR4 to convert grammars from .g4 format and to use the prefix/suffix oracle generator.
 Make sure you have python 3 and Java JRE installed.
 Execute:

     pip3 install --user -r antlr4-utils/requirements.txt